 With each passing year, our world becomes a little “smarter.”
 This change occurs with each successive iteration of Internet technology.
+Industry 4.0 is the latest version.
 With it comes a new generation of machines.
 They look familiar, yet show an increasing ability to learn from us.
 Furthermore, they have the potential to automate our lives in surprising new ways.

 Consider how we’ve gone from landline phones to pocket-sized communication devices.
 These new devices know exactly where we are and can predict where we’re about to go next.
 They can even suggest a route to avoid traffic.
-Or consider the fact that we can now prototype almost anything using additive manufacturing.
-Instead of talking about the information superhighway, we’re contemplating the Industrial Internet of Things (IIoT).
-The IIoT and the term Industry 4.0 refers to online devices wirelessly interacting with other online devices in real time.
+Or consider the fact that we can prototype almost anything using additive manufacturing.
+The Industrial Internet of Things (IIoT) has replaced the information superhighway as the next big thing.
+The IIoT and Industry 4.0 refer to online devices interacting with other online devices in real time.
 The devices learn from one another.
 As a result, they help us apply massive amounts of data to live better, more productive lives.

 Such technology is already changing the way we live, work, and play.
 That’s why forward-thinking manufacturers are preparing for a new era of production.
 It will be one in which human workers no longer operate machines; they collaborate with them.
 After all, in an age of “smart” phones, “smart” homes, and “smart” cars, it’s only a matter of time before we have “smart” factories.

 Welcome to the world of Industry 4.0.